Palestinians defy leaders' health crisis ban on work in settlements

 The wrangling sheds a light on how workers in the interwoven Israeli and Palestinian economies might push back on coronavirus restrictions that could threaten their jobs and income.

-Palestinian labourers earn relatively higher incomes in Israel, where some 100,000 work, and in the settlements than in Palestinian cities.
+Palestinian laborers earn relatively higher incomes in Israel, where some 100,000 work, and in the settlements than in Palestinian cities.

 Their salaries made up 14% of the Palestinians’ $18 billion gross national income in 2018, according to Raja Khalidi, director general of the Palestine Economic Policy Research Institute.

-Khalidi was sceptical the PA would enforce the settlement work ban, which would be hard to implement without cooperation from Israel.
+Khalidi was skeptical the PA would enforce the settlement work ban, which would be hard to implement without cooperation from Israel.

 “The (PA) cannot pay the price of cutting off the livelihoods” of Palestinians working in settlements, he said, especially with unemployment in Palestinian cities in the West Bank hovering around 15%.